CarlosX/TestProjects/README.md

 This version were at real early stages this are the features:

-* Packets Decryption!
+* Packets Decryption
-* Packets Handling!
+* Packets Handling
-* Packets Utilities!
+* Packets Utilities
 * Basic Multi-threaded Login Server
-* General Programming Aid Utilities!
+* General Programming Aid Utilities
-* MySQL DB Support!
+* MySQL DB Support

 And other stuff that I'm probably forgetting now :D anyways feel free to check the source!